-Mortar and pestle, bamboo or metal skewers (soak bamboo skewers in water for 30 minutes before using), a stiff piece of cardboard or fan, food processor (optional), fine-mesh strainer, gas or charcoal grill
+Mortar and pestle; bamboo or metal skewers (soak bamboo skewers in water for 30 minutes before using); a stiff piece of cardboard, a fan, or a Shop-Vac; food processor (optional); fine-mesh strainer, charcoal grill

 To soak and strain tamarind pulp, combine 2 tablespoons (30g) pulp with 2 tablespoons (30ml) warm water and massage with your fingertips until softened.
 Press through a fine-mesh strainer.
 Keep the juice and discard the remaining pulp.